 BSP vs NPT

-NPT threads are common in the United States and a few other countries, BSP threads are widely used in many other countries.
+NPT threads are common in the United States and a few other countries, BSP threads (also know as the R subset according to ISO 7) are widely used in many other countries.

 BSPT -British Standard Pipe Taper